izmecharr/thesis-toddler-monitoring-system/README.md

 # Toddler Monitoring System using PyQt5 and YOLOv8

 ## Final Thesis Project of BS Computer Science Students from Technological Institute of the Philippines Queazon City (TIP QC)
-A computer vision-based child safety system implementing YOLOv11 neural network architecture with custom-trained weights to detect and classify toddlers versus adults in real-time video streams.
-The system employs Minkowski distance algorithms for proximity calculation between detected entities and implements real-time geofencing with polygon-based safe zone demarcation to ensure child safety through multi-modal alert mechanisms.
+A computer vision-based child safety system implementing YOLOv8 neural network architecture with custom-trained weights to detect and classify toddlers versus adults, and objects in real-time.
+The system employs Minkowski distance algorithms for proximity calculation between detected entities and implements real-time geofencing with polygon-based safe zone demarcation to ensure child safety through alert.

 ## 📹 Demo Video